WebAssembly/spec/md-proto/WebAssembly.md

 **Name:** `export`

 The Export Section consists of an [array] of exports from the module.
+Exports make functions available to be called from outside the module, either by other WebAssembly modules or through other mechanism specific to the embedding environment.

 An *export* consists of:
  - an [index] of a function to export